nicoalfredgutierrez/waes-assignment/README.md

 - To run integration tests: In console execute (Linux)./gradlew.sh integrationTest (unit test are also run)
 - To build the app: In console execute (Linux) ./gradlew.sh build.
 The jar will be created in <project_root>/build/libs
 - To run the app: In console execute java -jar <project_root>/build/libs/assignment-1.0.0-SNAPSHOT.jar or ./gradlew bootRun.
 Once the app is up you can access http://localhost:8080/swagger-ui.html# to access the swagger documentation and try the endpoints with a ui.

+## Pending tasks

+Due to time restrictions there are some issues that I couldn't solve.

+- There is an exception thrown when swagger-ui is started.
+It Doesn't seem to affect the overall system operation.
+- I couldn't add input validations on endpoints.
+- I wanted to move the base64 decoding to a json decoder.